Colin Nichols

 Colin G. Nichols FRS is the Carl Cori Endowed Professor, and Director of the Center for Investigation of Membrane Excitability Diseases at Washington University in St. Louis.

 Education

 Nichols was educated at the University of Leeds where he was awarded a Bachelor of Science degree in Biochemistry and Physiology in 1982, followed by a PhD in 1985 for research on cardiac muscle in mammals supervised by Brian R. Jewell.

 Career

-Following his PhD, Nichols completed postdoctoral research at the University of Maryland, College Park in the laboratory of W. Jonathan Lederer.
+Following his PhD, Nichols completed postdoctoral research at the University of Maryland at Baltimore in the laboratory of W. Jonathan Lederer.
 He was appointed Assistant Professor at Washington University School of Medicine in 1991 and Full Professor in 2000.

 Research

 Nichol's research investigates the biology of ion channels, particularly potassium channels, and their role in diabetes mellitus, cardiac dysrhythmias and epilepsy.
 Nichols uses models to investigate the structure, function and regulation of ion channels, which control what cells do by controlling their electrical polarity.